Skip to main content

 Do small businesses have to pay SDL?

-No. SDL only applies to employers whose annual total payroll exceeds R500,000.
-If your annual wage bill is below this threshold you are exempt from SDL registration and payment.
-Once you cross R500,000 per year, you must register and pay SDL on the full payroll amount — there is no partial exemption.
+No. SDL only applies to employers whose total annual payroll exceeds R500,000.
+If your annual wage bill is below this threshold, you're exempt from SDL registration and payment entirely.
+Once you cross R500,000 per year, you must register and pay SDL on the full payroll amount — there's no partial exemption below the threshold.

 When is the EMP201 due each month?

 The EMP201 — which covers PAYE, UIF and SDL — is due by the 7th of the following month.
-If the 7th falls on a weekend or public holiday, it is due on the last business day before the 7th.
+If the 7th falls on a weekend or public holiday, it's due on the last business day before the 7th.
 Late payment attracts interest and penalties from SARS.

 Related Calculators